-I now run group workshops and one to one courses.
-I love to see the joy on students faces when they see the results of their work.
+I now run group workshops and one-to-one courses.
+I love to see the joy on students’ faces when they see the results of their work.
 I enjoy the interaction with my students and like to think I run a very informal workshop.
 I love to share my knowledge.
-I am self-taught and through hard work have built my hobby into a global business and want my students to be able to make a success of their dreams to.
+I am self-taught and through hard work have built my hobby into a global business and want my students to be able to make a success of their dreams.

 What is the most popular flower/color request from your customers?

-The pastel colours are the most popular by far, they look so realistic and I absolutely love working with vintage colour schemes.
+The pastel colors are the most popular by far, they look so realistic and I absolutely love working with vintage color schemes.
 Pinks and peaches are certainly up there at the top of the list.
 The classic red roses would not be far behind especially around Valentine’s Day.

 Are your cupcakes made with standard white cake or do you do different flavor cakes?

 I love it when I can produce something for my family as you mentioned.
 I can let my creativity loose.
-I start with choosing the colour palette.
+I start with choosing the color palette.
 My Nanny loves blues and pastels so this really set the theme for their cake.
 I think experience is really what counts.
-After a few blunders with colours you soon work out what colours work well together.
-I try to keep it simple using just a few colours and then creating various lighter and darker shades.
-Again by popular demand I produced a Working with Colours tutorial which has been very successful.
+After a few blunders with colors, you soon work out what colors work well together.
+I try to keep it simple using just a few colors and then create various lighter and darker shades.
+Again by popular demand, I produced a Working with Colours tutorial which has been very successful.